 Leaf litter

 For leaf litter, although in this verification this component was not measured directly, the indirect processes considered by the methodological tool Estimation of carbon stocks and change in carbon stocks in dead wood and litter in A/R CDM project activities were used.
 V. 03.1.
-The estimates are assumed from the results of the carbon content of the trees present in each (Ctree,i,t), multiplying by a conversion factor, DFLI, which expresses the carbon content present in the leaf litter as a percentage. of the content identified in the biomass of the trees.
-Although the methodological tool recommends a general factor, it suggests applying other values when these are based on carried out specifically for the project species under similar conditions.
-For the litter, the factor of 10% was assumed, which is the result of the average values identified in other studies for the species of Pinus, sp in the tropical region (see annex, Carbon balances_20111-2023/Supports of the contribution of the litter biomass to the total contents in forest systems in Pinus sp).
+The estimates are assumed from the results of the carbon content of the trees present in each Strata (Ctree,i,t), multiplied by a conversion factor, DFLI, which expresses the carbon content present in the leaf litter as a percentage. of the content identified in the biomass of the trees.
+Although the methodological tool recommends a general factor, it suggests applying other values when these are based on analyses carried out specifically for the project species under similar conditions.
+For the litter, the factor of 10% was assumed, which is the result of the average values identified in other studies for the species of Pinus, sp in the tropical region (see annex, Carbon balances_2011-2023/Supports of the contribution of the litter biomass to the total contents in forest systems in Pinus sp).

 Table 25.
-Estimates of carbon removals (t ha-1) from the litter component in the present monitoring period.
+Estimates of carbon removals (tCO2 ha-1) from the litter component in the present monitoring period.